Running artemis

 artemis is an MPI + GPU executable.
 The exact command to launch it depends on the system it is run on.
 This example will assume a SLURM-like cluster.

-To launch a fresh artemis on $NPROCS
+To launch a fresh artemis simulation on $NPROCS

 CPUs with srun